torvalds/linux/Documentation/admin-guide/LSM/Yama.rst

 still work as root).

-In mode 1, software that has defined application-specific relationships between a debugging process and its inferior (crash handlers, etc), ``prctl(PR_SET_PTRACER, pid, ...)`` can be used.
+In mode 1, software that has defined application-specific relationships between a deging process and its inferior (crash handlers, etc), ``prctl(PR_SET_PTRACER, pid, ...)`` can be used.
 An inferior can declare which other process (and its descendants) are allowed to call ``PTRACE_ATTACH`` against it.
-Only one such declared debugging process can exists for each inferior at a time.
+Only one such declared deging process can exists for each inferior at a time.
 For example, this is used by KDE, Chromium, and Firefox's crash handlers, and by Wine for allowing only Wine processes to ptrace each other.
 If a process wishes to entirely disable these ptrace